 #7 - Fuzzy Match

 If you've worked with the Excel VLOOKUP or MATCH functions, you know that exact matches of text data allow you to bring various data sets together.
-But what if the match is not exact?
+However, what if the match is not exact?
 This macro was written to find the closest match in a list using character by character matching and match scoring.

 #6 - QuickBooks Conversion